riodelphino/diagnostic-toggle.nvim/README.md

     severity = "all", -- Default severity name current_line = "false", -- Default current_line name
   },
-  sequences = { -- Toggle sequence maps.
-Example: when current is 'text_and_lines', next will be 'only_text'
+  sequences = { -- Toggle sequence maps
     style = { text_and_lines = "only_text", only_text = "only_lines", only_lines = "text_and_lines" }, -- text_and_lines -> only_text -> only_lines -> text_and_lines
     format = { short = "long", long = "short" }, -- short <-> long
     severitie = { all = "info~", ["info~"] = "warn~", ["warn~"] = "error~", ["error~"] = "all" }, -- all -> info~ -> warn~ -> error~ -> all